 Engage the Community of Practice in the Oil & Gas sector to continue improving practices and technology in order to reduce and mitigate pipeline releases.
-In particular, there should be a focus on risk-based analysis of pipelines near water crossings, early identification of releases and containment of released substance dispersion (Belvederesi et al., 2018).
-Pipeline integrity programs are critical preventing spills and should be robust.
-Casings can also be an effective tool in appropriate situations.
+In particular, there should be a focus on casing pipelines at water crossings, early identification of releases and containment of released substance dispersion (Belvederesi et al., 2018).
 Monitoring and reporting of releases needs to be continued to identify hot spots or trends and track progress.